rohan96shah/bluetooth-p2p-chat-app/file-transfer-wifi/README.md

   <li>After connection has been established, enter “download “ filename to download the file desired.
 Also, you can enter “index” to get a    list of files in the directory.</li>
 </ol>

-Assumptions: We have implemented Random Number generator in the Start.java file that will generate Boolean values, that is 0 and 1.
-We are assuming that it will generate an equal number of 0’s and 1’s over a period of time.
+Assumptions: I have implemented Random Number generator in the Start.java file that will generate Boolean values, that is 0 and 1.
+I am assuming that it will generate an equal number of 0’s and 1’s over a period of time.